hrauniya/knn_scratch/README.md

 Harsha Rauniyar

+knn.py contains implementation of the K-nearest neighbor algorithm.
+Run the program in the command line as follows:
+It should take as input five parameters:

+a.
+The path to a file containing a data set
+b.
+The name of the distance function to use, from the set {H, E} (where H stands for Hamming and E stands for Euclidian)
+c.
+The value of k to use in the k-Nearest Neighbors algorithm
+d.
+The percentage of instances to use for a training set
+e.
+An integer to use as a random seed

+For example,
+python knn mnist_100.csv E 1 0.75 12345
+which will perform 1-Nearest Neighbors on mnist_100.csv using the Euclidian distance function and a random seed of 12345, where 75% of the data will be used for training (and the remaining 25% will be used for testing)

+Output should be a confusion matrix(Predicted Labels vs Actual Labels)

 Research Questions

+Please use your program to answer these research questions and record your answers in a README.md file:
+1) Pick a single random seed and a single training set percentage (document both in your README) and run k-Nearest Neighbors with a k = 1 on each of the four data sets.
+What is the accuracy you observed on each data set?

+2) Using the accuracies from Question 1, calculate a 95% confidence interval around the accuracy on each data set.

+3) How did your accuracy compare between the mnist_100 and mnist_1000 data sets?
+Which had the higher average?
+Why do you think you observed this result?
+Did their confidence intervals overlap?
+What conclusion can we draw based on their confidence intervals?

+4) Pick one data set and three different values of k (document both in your README).
+Run the program with each value of k on that data set and compare the accuracy values observed.
+Did changing the value of k have much of an effect on your results?
+Speculate as to why or why not that observation occurred?

+Answers
 1)
 By calculating the sum of the diagonals and dividing it by sum of all cell, we can find the accuracy of each data-set.
 Here is the list of accuracy I found for each dataset.